rgwan/cadencii-free-tools/ruce-wrapper/README.md

 USAGE
 -------
-Copy the ruce-wrapper.exe, wavtool-pl.exe or elf to RUCE directory.
+Copy the ruce-wrapper.exe or elf to RUCE directory.
 And set cadencii 's render to "ruce-wrapper".
 Enjoy!

 CAUTION: Don't put RUCE into a path name which contains blank character! system() on Windows has some bug, so the wrapper can't execute RUCE!